brave/browser-laptop/docs/state.md

       httpsEverywhere: boolean,
       fingerprintingProtection: boolean,
-      flash: (number|boolean), // approval expiration time if allowed, false if never allow }
+      flash: (number|boolean), // approval expiration time if allowed, false if never allow
+      ledgerPayments: boolean // False if site should not be paid by the ledger.
+Defaults to true.
+    }
   },
   temporarySiteSettings: {